trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 <figcaption>

 _The young “Knut” during his first explorations of an outdoor enclosure, 2007.
-(AZGB, photo Griesbach.
+(AZGB, image: Griesbach.
 All rights reserved.)_

 </figcaption>